 EU – Directive on single-use plastics

-Tobacco filters are included in the scope of the Directive, and we are proactively working with our stakeholders to prepare for these regulatory changes, to ensure compliance with laws and maximize the positive impact that these developments might have on our customers and our business.
+Tobacco filters are included in the scope of the Directive, and we are proactively working with stakeholders to prepare for these regulatory changes, to ensure compliance with laws and maximize the positive impact that these developments might have on our customers and our business.

 WHO – Framework Convention on Tobacco Control (FCTC)